-Other than as disclosed below, no director or executive officer of the Company:
+Other than as disclosed below, no director, executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company (as applicable):

 - a) Corporate - a.
-No director or executive officer of the Company is, as at the date of the AIF, or has within the ten (10) years before the date of the AIF, been a director, chief executive officer, or chief financial officer of any company (including Africa Energy) that: - Was the subject of a cease trade or an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days that was issued (A) while that individual was acting in such capacity; or (B) after that individual ceased to act in that capacity and which resulted from an event that occurred while that person was acting in such capacity; or
+No director or executive officer of the Company is, as at the date of the AIF, or has within the ten (10) years before the date of the AIF, been a director, chief executive officer, or chief financial officer of any company (including Africa Energy) that was the subject of a cease trade or an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation that was in effect for a period of more than thirty (30) consecutive days that was issued (A) while that individual was acting in such capacity; or (B) after that individual ceased to act in that capacity and which resulted from an event that occurred while that person was acting in such capacity; or

-- ii.
-Became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or comprise with creditors or had a receiver, receiver-manager or trustee appointed to hold its assets (A) while that person was acting in such capacity, or (B) within a year of that person ceasing to act in that capacity; or - b) Personal - a.
-No director or executive officer of the Company has, within the ten (10) years before the date of the AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold that person's assets; or - b.
-No director, executive officer, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company is, or has been the subject of any penalties or sanctions (A) imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a Canadian securities regulatory authority, or (B) imposed by a court or regulatory body that would be likely to be considered important to a reasonable investor in making an investment decision.
+- b.
+No director or executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company is, as at the date of the AIF, or has within the ten (10) years before the date of the AIF, been a director or executive officer of any company (including Africa Energy) that became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or comprise with creditors or had a receiver, receiver-manager or trustee appointed to hold its assets (A) while that person was acting in such capacity, or (B) within a year of that person ceasing to act in that capacity; or - b) Personal - a.
+No director or executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company, is at the date of this AIF, or has, within the ten (10) years before the date of the AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold that person's assets; or - b.
+No director or executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company is, or has been the subject of any penalties or sanctions (A) imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority, or (B) imposed by a court or regulatory body that would be likely to be considered important to a reasonable investor in making an investment decision.